FILMS DEPICTING GREEK LOVE

 Night Trip: Nachttocht

-My Dad Works the Night Shift Mon père travaille de nuit
+My Dad Works the Night Shift: Mon père travaille de nuit

 North Sea Texas: Noordzee, Texas